Hiwonder-docs/LanderPi/source/docs/10_MoveIt_&_Gazebo_Simulation.md

 \<inertial\> section defines the inertial properties of the link, such as mass and inertia.
 The \<origin\> tag specifies the position and orientation of the inertial frame relative to the link frame.
 The \<mass\> tag defines the mass of the link, while the \<inertia\> tag specifies the inertia matrix of the link around its principal axes.

 \<visual\> section defines the visual representation of the link.
 The \<origin\> tag specifies the position and orientation of the visual frame relative to the link frame.
 The \<geometry\> tag defines the shape of the visual representation, which in this case is a mesh.
 The \<mesh\> tag specifies the file name of the mesh used to represent the visual appearance of the link.
 Finally, the \<material\> tag defines the color or texture of the visual representation.
-In this example, a material named "green" is used.
+In this example, a material named "**green**" is used.

 The \<collision\> section defines the collision properties of the link.
 It is similar to the \<visual\> section, but it is used for collision detection rather than visualization.
 This section contains \<origin\> and \<geometry\> tags that specify the position, orientation, and shape of the collision representation.